Creating a model using the Face Wizard

 dimensions.
 On the Toolbox panel, the Face Wizard's second page of settings is displayed.

-If you are working with a project, the new model is
+If you are working with a project, the new model

-associated with Models in the Project Tree.
+Models in the Project Tree.
 The model is named (Untitled) by default.

 If you are working with an independent model, the new model